pg_statistic

 |

-float4 |
+real |

 The number of distinct nonnull data values in the column.
 A value greater than zero is the actual number of distinct values.
-A value less than zero is the negative of a multiplier for the number rows in the table (for example, a column in which about 80% of the values are nonnull and each nonnull value appears about twice on the average could be represented by |
+A value less than zero is the negative of a fraction of the number of rows in the table (for example, a column in which values appear about twice on the average could be represented by |

 |